Pulover/PuloversMacroCreator/Documentation/Faq.md

 The ¢ symbol replaces the | in .pmc files and is converted when loaded.

-### When I take a screenshot of a window area it cuts part of the boarders.
+### When I take a screenshot of a window area it cuts part of the boarders

 The visible area of a window can be affected by your current Theme, but you can adjust the selection to fit the correct area: